 Writing a thank you note is an essential component of the interview process.
 Not only is it a courteous gesture of gratitude—follow-up correspondence also helps people remember you.
 Although it is a simple task, many people forget to do it.
 While a thank you note won’t necessarily guarantee an offer, employers do notice when they receive one (and when they don’t!).
-Here are some additional tips to writing a thank you note:
+Here are some additional tips for writing a thank-you note:

 - Don’t delay!
 Send a thank-you note the same day as your interview (or the following day) to ensure that the interviewer is reminded of your unique qualifications and of your interest in the position.